aixiwang/logo2grbl/README.md

 </code></pre>

 Anytime, you can press enter to show current x,y,z and heading information.<br>
-You can reivew generated gcode.txt with http://jherrm.com/gcode-viewer/
+You can view generated gcode.txt with http://jherrm.com/gcode-viewer/

 <pre><code>
 #----------------------------------------------------------